Copyright Infringement of Software

 Probably, if it's not software you later upgraded.
 For instance, when you buy a Windows 98 upgrade, the license to the older version is voided, meaning no one else can use it.
 If you buy the full Windows 98 package instead, you could give away or sell your older version.

 You must remove university-owned software, including all Cornell site-licensed software.
 Also, if you had software at work that allowed you to install a second copy at home, you must remove that second copy.
-The one exception is the Macintosh operating system -- Cornell's site license allows you to keep this software.
+The one exception is the Mac operating system--Cornell's site license allows you to keep this software.

 You do not have to remove software that you bought, with your own funds, at an educational discount.
 If you upgrade that software, however, you will have to pay the full price for the upgrade (rather than the educational price).